Homotopy Theory for Ordered Simplicial Complexes: Preliminaries and Properties of Simplicial Sets

 The following property of $\sSetBC$ is convenient when specifying maps: \begin{proposition} Any map $f\colon X \rightarrow Y$ in $\sSetBC$ is uniquely and fully determined by its action on vertices. \end{proposition} \begin{proof}

-A map of simplicial sets is fully determined by its action on nondegenerate simplices, by the simplicial relations and the Eilenberg-Zilber Lemma \cite[Theorem 4.2.3]{Fritsch_Piccinini_1990} .
-Hence, since simplices in $\sSetBC$ are uniquely determined by their distinct vertices, specifying $f$ on vertices also gives the map on nondegenerate simplices. \end{proof}
+A map of simplicial sets is fully determined by its action on nondegenerate simplices, by the simplicial relations and the Eilenberg-Zilber Lemma \cite[Theorem 4.2.3]{Fritsch_Piccinini_1990} Hence, since a nondegenerate n-simplex in $\sSetBC$ must be the unique nondegenerate simplex with exactly those vertices, specifying $f$ on vertices also gives the map on nondegenerate simplices. \end{proof} Another way to state the above property is that the forgetful functor from simplicial sets to the underlying set of vertices is faithful on the subcategory $\sSetBC$.

 Definition \ref{sd2} gives a convenient, unique representation of simplices of subdivided simplicial sets:

 \begin{definition}[Minimal form of a Subdivided Simplex; \cite{finitespaces}, Definition 12.3.1] A $q$-simplex of $\Sd X$ $(x; S_0,...S_q)$ is in minimal form if $x\in X_n$ is nondegenerate and $S_q = [n]$.
 By Proposition 12.3.2 in \cite{finitespaces}, any simplex in $\Sd X$ can be written in unique minimal form. \end{definition}